The Companion Chatbot Becomes the Accommodation Policy

 The paper states several limits that should travel with any summary.
 Character.AI and Replika have much smaller samples than GPT-4.1.
 Character.AI aggregates many unobserved persona configurations.
 Replika's long average conversation length makes a four-turn annotation context incomplete.
 User-side content may drift across weeks, so not every longitudinal effect can be attributed cleanly to a changed chatbot policy.

 The inverse-reinforcement-learning method is an estimator over observed behavior, not a window into training-time objectives.
 It can say that the platform behaves as if certain response classes are preferred under certain states.
-It cannot prove the platform's internal reward function, corporate goal, or intended design.
+It cannot prove the platform's internal reward function, corporate goal, intended design, or causal effect on an individual user's mental health.

 Governance Standard

-Companion products should publish and audit response-policy evidence, not just safety promises and crisis examples.
+Companion products should publish and audit response-policy evidence, not just safety promises, crisis examples, or compliance screenshots.
+This fits the NIST AI RMF posture that risk management has to be incorporated into design, development, use, and evaluation, and it adds the companion-specific object: the relationship trajectory.
 A serious companion safety report should state the vulnerability taxonomy, response taxonomy, annotator validation, platform and persona scope, memory settings, subgroup definitions, drift tests, and limits of the sample.
-It should monitor whether follow-up questions, pushback, referral, validation, and belief agreement change for high-risk, strongly bonded, or long-running users.
+It should monitor whether follow-up questions, pushback, referral, validation, and belief agreement change for high-risk, strongly bonded, minor, or long-running users.

 The rule is simple: a companion's safety surface is not a reply.
 It is the policy of replies over time.
 If that policy grows more accommodating as the user grows more vulnerable, the product has become an attachment machine with an audit gap.